 - Like Jiu-Jitsu, Muay Thai is ineffective against many attackers.

-BJJ and Muay Thai are two martial arts that may help you defend yourself in a street fight.
+BJJ and Muay Thai are martial arts that may help you defend yourself in a street fight.

-However, BJJ is better than Muay Thai in ground combat.
+BJJ is better than Muay Thai in ground combat.
 On the other hand, Muay Thai outperforms BJJ in a standing street fight.

-The best thing you can do in a street fight is to stay out of it because there are no rules to follow.
+Although, the best thing you can do in a street fight is to stay out of it because there are no rules to follow.
 You have little chance of surviving a firearm, knife, or gang assault.